 Allow us to make your dinner reservation: 6pm at Café Vic.
 You'll be served a themed three-course set menu for just $75, including matched wine.

-Simply add dinner to your cart after selecting your subscription package.
+Simply add dinner to your cart after selecting your tickets.

 Twice-cooked goat's cheese soufflé; apple, walnut, rose dressed salad

 + a glass of sparkling wine on arrival

 Veal medallion; porcini mushroom and tarragon gratin dauphinoise; pea